AsiganTheSunk/galung-project/README.md

 Download and extract the [latest release](https://bootstrap.pypa.io/get-pip.py).

-Install the dependencies and devDependencies and start the software.
+Install the dependencies to be able to start the software.

 ### Plugins